lcouper/lcouper.github.io/_pages/research.md

 ## Vectors adapting to climate warming ##

 Climate-based forecasts of vector-borne diseases are critical for preparing for effective vector control and public health measures.
 However nearly all such forecasts ignore the possibility of vectors *adapting* to changing conditions-- a simplifying assumption that could have a big impact on predictive accuracy.
 This assumption is likely invalid because most vectors are short-lived, have large population sizes, and are highly sensitive to temerature (so will experience strong selection pressure).
 We outline the importance of incorproating adaptive potential, and provide a framework for doing so [here!](https://elifesciences.org/articles/69630), using mosquito thermal adaptation as a case study.

 A key component of adaptive potential is whether there is currently variation (phenotypic and genetic) in thermal tolerance, both within and between mosquito populations.
 But for nearly all mosquito species, this is information we don't have.
-To address this, I'm investigating variation in mosquito thermal tolerance using the western tree hole mosquito, *Aedes sierrensis* as a model system.
+To address this, I'm currently investigating variation in mosquito thermal tolerance using the western tree hole mosquito, *Aedes sierrensis* as a model system.
 I'm part of a team in the Mordecai lab collecting larval *Ae. sierrensis* from across the species range (roughly Southern California to Alaska), rearing them in the lab, and conducting experiemnts to measure thermal performance across the life span.
 I'm pairing these direct thermal performance measurements with genomic data to understand the genetic basis of thermal tolerance and the extent of genetic variation in thermal tolerance between and within mosquito populaitons

 <p align="center">
   <img width="600"